 Beyerdynamic DT 1990 PRO Studio Reference Headphones Conclusion

-If you’re looking for a premium studio headphone with exceptional detail and clarity, then the DT 1990 PRO is an excellent choice.
-At a little under $600, the DT 1990 PRO isn’t what you would consider a cheap headphone, however, you absolutely get value for your money.
-The DT 1990 PRO is made in Germany and the German craftsmanship is certainly apparent.
+If you’re looking for premium studio headphones with exceptional detail and clarity, then the DT 1990 PRO is an excellent choice.
+At a little under $600, the DT 1990 PRO isn’t what you would consider a cheap headphone.
+However, you absolutely get value for your money.
+The DT 1990 PRO is made in Germany, and the German craftsmanship is certainly apparent.

 The Beyerdynamic DT 1990 PRO is for established studio engineers looking for a headphone for professional mixing.
 Having said that, if you’re a beginner or have a home studio, then the DT 1990 PRO will be an excellent replacement for studio monitors.

-The Sennheiser HD280 PRO recently received a slight upgrade – the new model has slightly bigger ear pads, with a more comfortable memory foam.
+The Sennheiser HD280 PRO recently received a slight upgrade – the new model has slightly bigger ear pads with more comfortable memory foam.
 The padding over the head is much thicker – also with a softer, more comfortable memory foam.
-The result is an ultra-comfortable studio headphone you can wear for hours without discomfort.
+The result is ultra-comfortable studio headphones you can wear for hours without discomfort.

 Like the HD380 PRO, the HD280 PRO features a large ear cup with a 32dB passive attenuation.
 This means that you can focus on the detail within the mix.
 Good for home studios where your mixing room might not be as isolated as a professional studio – making them great for beginners as well.

 The HD280 PRO comes with a fixed 4.2ft – 9.8ft coiled cable.
 This is pretty standard and perfect for moving around the studio.
-There is a threaded ⅛ inch connector and Sennheiser supply you with the ¼ inch adapter.
+There is a threaded ⅛ inch connector, and Sennheiser supplies you with the ¼ inch adapter.

 The headphones are collapsible, making them ultra-compact for travel.
-The HD280 PRO don’t come with any pouch or case but you do have the option of purchasing a Gater case combo when purchasing on Amazon.
+The HD280 PRO doesn’t come with any pouch or case, but you do have the option of purchasing a Gater case combo when purchasing on Amazon.

 Sennheiser HD280 PRO Headphone Conclusion

-There are a couple reasons why so many schools and universities prefer the Sennheiser HD280 PRO for students.
+There are a couple of reasons why so many schools and universities prefer the Sennheiser HD280 PRO for students.
 The first being the headphones are affordable.
-There are no other studio headphones under $100 which offer the same sound quality.
-In fact, when it comes to sound quality, you’ll probably find the HD280 PRO will surpass many brands double or even triple the price.
+There are no other studio headphones under $100 that offer the same sound quality.
+In fact, regarding sound quality, you’ll probably find the HD280 PRO will surpass many brands double or even triple the price.

 Having noted that these are great for beginners, even established professionals will love the HD280 PRO.
 The sound is perfectly balanced and accurate for headphone mixing.
 The HD280 PRO will also be great for recording as there is no risk of coloration due to the headphone’s superior isolation.